-Several of Alaska's best-known glaciers are visible from the highway system, while others are most often viewed from the deck of a cruise ship or sightseeing boat.
-Scheduled and charter flights offer a bird's eye view of Alaska's icefields and glaciers.
+Several of Alaska’s best-known glaciers are visible from the highway system, while others are most best enjoyed from the deck of a cruise ship, ferry or sightseeing boat.
+Scheduled and charter flights offer a bird’s eye view of Alaska’s icefields and glaciers.

-Accessibility to glaciers along Alaska's highways varies.
+Accessibility to glaciers along Alaska’s highways varies.
 A paved public pathway at Worthington Glacier State Recreation Site, located near Thompson Pass on the Richardson Highway, leads to close-up views of that glacier.
-Or visitors can hike a more primitive trail up to the glacier.
-Access to the face of Matanuska Glacier on the Glenn Highway is through Glacier Park Resort.
-Nearby Matanuska Glacier State Recreation Site does not provide access to the glacier's face, although it does provide scenic views of the glacier and viewing telescopes.
-About an hour's drive south of Anchorage is the Byron Glacier, just off of the Portage Glacier Road.
+Access to the face of Matanuska Glacier on the Glenn Highway is through Glacier Park Resort at Milepost A 102.1.
+Stop in and join Matanuska Glacier Adventures for a guided hike (advanced reservations NOT required May–September).
+Nearby Matanuska Glacier State Recreation Site does not provide access to the glacier’s face, although it does provide scenic views of the glacier and viewing telescopes.
+About an hour’s drive south of Anchorage is the Byron Glacier, just off of the Portage Glacier Road.
 Its 0.8 mile to the glacier viewing and offers excellent views.
-Exit Glacier is a short drive west from the Seward Highway, then an easy walk from the parking area to the glacier's face.
+Exit Glacier is a short drive west from the Seward Highway, then an easy walk from the parking area to near the glacier’s face.

-Two glaciers accessible by highway but not connected to the highway system are Mendenhall Glacier near Juneau and Childs Glacier northeast of Cordova via the Copper River Highway.
+A glacier accessible by highway but not connected to the highway system is the Mendenhall Glacier near Juneau.
 Mendenhall Glacier has a large visitor center and a busy schedule of interpretive programs in summer.

 The majority of Alaska glaciers are in retreat mode, some of them dramatic.
-Prince William Sound's Columbia Glacier is the world's fastest moving glacier, retreating at a speed of 80 to 115 feet per day.
+Prince William Sound’s Columbia Glacier is the world’s fastest moving glacier, retreating at a speed of 80 to 115 feet per day.
 Columbia Glacier has receded more than 6 miles since 1982, but it is still one of the largest tidewater glaciers along the Alaska coast.
 Tidewater glaciers are generally viewed by boat, and Prince William Sound is a popular destination for glacier viewing, with sightseeing boats out of Valdez and Whittier offering day trips to Columbia Glacier and College Fjord.
-There's even a Prince William Sound day cruise that takes you to 26 glaciers.
+Go with Glacier Jet Ski Adventures or Lazy Otter Charters for customized day cruises or larger boat options like Major Marine or the 26 glacier option of Phillip’s Cruises and Tours.

 Tidewater glaciers are also a feature of Kenai Fjords National Park, which is named for the deep, ocean-filled fjords left by retreating glaciers.
-Several day cruises are offered out of Seward for sightseeing Kenai Fjords National Park.
+Several day cruises such as Major Marine Tours and Kenai Fjords Tours are offered out of Seward for sightseeing Kenai Fjords National Park.

 The state’s largest concentration of tidewater glaciers is in Glacier Bay National Park.
 The park’s stunning scenery is most often viewed from the water, either from a cruise ship or by tour boat or charter out of Gustavus—the nearest community—or Juneau.
 The only land route to Glacier Bay National Park is a 10-mile road connecting Gustavus airport to Bartlett Cove, site of the park’s ranger station, visitor center and Glacier Bay Lodge.
 The park excursion boat departs from the lodge.
 Park naturalists also conduct daily hikes from the visitor center at the lodge.
 Additional information is available on Glacier Bay National Park and Preserve.